Charles Fox (composer): Early life

-Fox was born in New York City, the son of Mollie and Walter Fox.
+Fox was born in The Bronx, New York City, the son of Mollie and Walter Fox.
 Walter was a Jewish immigrant from Szydlowiec, Poland.

 While still a student at the High School of Music & Art, Fox studied jazz piano with Lennie Tristano.
 He then continued his musical education with Nadia Boulanger, first at Fontainebleau and then privately in Paris.
 Following his return to the United States, he studied electronic music with Vladimir Ussachevsky at Columbia University.
 He married Joan Susan Redman on September 9, 1962.

 Career

-His career started by playing the piano for, composing and arranging for artists such as Ray Barretto, Joe Quijano and Tito Puente.
+Fox's career started by playing the piano for, composing, and arranging for artists in NYC's vibrant Latin music scene such as Ray Barretto, Joe Quijano and Tito Puente.
 He also wrote theme music and arranged for Skitch Henderson and The Tonight Show Orchestra.
 Fox worked under the banner of Bob Israel's Score Productions where he composed the themes for several Goodson-Todman game shows including NBC's version of the Match Game, the syndicated versions of What's My Line?, and To Tell The Truth, whose lyrics were written by Goodson-Todman director Paul Alter.
 He co-composed the theme song and all the original scores for Love, American Style, along with Arnold Margolin.

+Fox began working with record producer and songwriter Bob Crewe.
+The pair are responsible for the 1968 movie soundtrack, Barbarella starring actress Jane Fonda.
+Their successful working relationship prompted Crewe to hire Fox to arrange his next project, Lotti Golden's iconic 1969 album, Motor-Cycle (album) on Atlantic Records.

 Fox also composed the music for "Killing Me Softly with His Song," featuring lyrics by Norman Gimbel and Lori Lieberman, in 1972.
 The song was inspired by Lieberman listening to Don McLean sing at a nightclub in Los Angeles.
 Fox and Gimbel had been managing her early career, and the song was released first by Lieberman, with writing credit assigned to Fox and Gimbel, cutting Lieberman out.
 Lieberman's version was only a minor hit, but the song became an international number 1 hit for Roberta Flack in 1973 and again for the Fugees in 1997.
 The song won the Grammy for Best Song in 1973.
 Fox denies Lieberman's involvement, and failed to force McLean to change his website.